lists: list comprehensions

 and

-[item for item in container]
+[item for item in iterable]

-Is that in the first case I have to
+the difference between them is that in the first case I have to

-• I add a failing test to TestListComprehensions
+I add a failing test

 def test_list_comprehensions_w_conditions_i(self):